- Chair – D. Craig Brater, MD

 Marjorie Rallins, DPM, MS, is a nationally recognized leader in health data standards and informatics.
 She began her duties with LOINC® at Regenstrief Institute January 11, 2021.
 She previously served as vice president and chief scientific officer of the PCPI® Foundation in Chicago as well as director of clinical informatics for the American Medical Association.
 Her proven experience in a unique combination of clinical research, business development and thought leadership positions LOINC® to continue facilitating healthcare interoperability at a crucial time for public health.

-Brian Dixon, PhD, MPH
+Brian Dixon, PhD, MPA

 Interim Director, Center for Biomedical Informatics